wangyu9/lgom/README.md

 # learning discrete geometry operators

-This repo include the code for the paper
+This repo includes the code for the paper

 “Learning Geometric Operators on Meshes”